lambda826/My-Notebook/09 Cloud/AWS/DynamoDB/01 Concept.md

 ## Secondary Indexes
-A _secondary index_ lets you query the data in the table using an alternate key, in addition to queries against the primary key.
+-  A _secondary index_ lets you query the data in the table using an alternate key, in addition to queries against the primary key.
+-  DynamoDB supports two kinds of indexes:
+	-  Global secondary index – An index with a partition key and sort key that can be different from those on the table.
+	-  Local secondary index – An index that has the same partition key as the table, but a different sort key.

 ## DynamoDB Streams
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjYyMzA4NDU3LDExNzUwMjQ4NjFdfQ==
+eyJoaXN0b3J5IjpbLTg3NDg2NzU1OSwxMTc1MDI0ODYxXX0=
 -->